 PIONEERS AND TRAILBLAZERS OVERVIEW

 Campers will be engaged in various activities throughout the day under the leadership of enthusiastic counselors.
 These groups are “on the move” including all the activities of the Voyagers as well as being challenged with Adobe Photoshop and archery.
-COUNSELORS-IN-TRAINING (CIT) OVERVIEW

 Campers will learn and play one sport per week as they are engulfed in the joys of athletics and competition while gaining the benefits of physical activity.
 The sports played will include soccer, basketball, baseball, kickball, badminton, volleyball, and team handball.
 For questions on which age group will playing which sport during a specific week, contact the Summer Programs office.